TV-Rename/tvrename/userguide.md

 In essence this tab (along with some of the preferences) allows you to configure the interaction between  [The TVDB](http://thetvdb.com "Visit thetvdb.com") and your "Media Library".
 Incidently there can be multiple storage locations including local paths or drives on your computer, mapped network shares and UNC paths.
 The only restrictions being that a TV Show cannot be spread across multiple locations, and removable USB drives should be set up so they always get the same path or drive letter assigned to them each time they are used.

 Here, you can see a number of shows listed in the left hand panel of the window.
 These are the shows that TV Rename is monitoring, if a show is in your "Media Library" it will have further information associated with it (its "home" directory in the "Media Library" for example, but there is much more).
 In the right hand panel you can read details about the highlighted show gleaned from [The TVDB](http://thetvdb.com "Visit thetvdb.com").
 ![My Shows](images/userguide/my-shows-01.png)
 Below these panels are a series of buttons which allow you to manage the content.
 They are: -

 * {:.no-icon} `Add` - Adds a new show to the list.
 Remember you will need to add folders to for the show separately if you need to monitor it in the "Media Library".
-You don't need to add a folder if you only want to see the shows airdates in the ***[When to Watch](#when-to-watch "go to "When to Watch")*** tab.
+You don't need to add a folder if you only want to see the shows air-dates in the ***[When to Watch](#when-to-watch "go to "When to Watch")*** tab.

 * {:.no-icon} `Edit` - Edit the currently selected show.